morsdyce/mimic/design_document.md

 ## Tracking XHR Requests

 Keep track of XHR requests of the installed application and create an api to list all XHR requests that were tracked.
-Whenever an XHR request occures in the application bdsm should capture it and save the following details:
+Whenever an XHR request occures in the application mimic should capture it and save the following details:

 1. Method
 1. URL